-The average UK household wastes £810 a year by throwing away food and drink which could have been eaten and £3 billion is wasted by food sectors.
+The average UK household wastes £730 a year by throwing away food and drink which could have been eaten.
+In addition, £3 billion is wasted by the food sector.
 Despite growing awareness of food waste, there are few easy ways for people or businesses to get food near its ‘use by’ date to others.

 Find Your Local Community Fridge